DeborahOlaboye/PassportX/README.md

 Integration tests for WalletConnect flows are available under `tests/integration`.
 They are disabled by default; follow `tests/integration/README.md` and `.env.example.integration` to enable.

+### Error handling & recovery

+This release adds error handling components and utilities:

+- `ErrorBoundary` — React boundary to catch render errors.
+- `ErrorToast` and `FallbackUI` — user-facing fallback and toast messages.
+- `retry` util — retry transient operations with backoff.
+- `logger` — lightweight logging helpers.

+Wrap risky components with `ErrorBoundary` and use `useWalletSession()`'s `retryOperation` to run retryable actions.
+The provider now surfaces `error` for UI consumption.

 ```